-As we enter into a new decade, it’s become clear that dating in the 2010s is complicated—not rocket science-complicated, but Rubik's cube-complicated at the very least.
+As we are now well acquainted with the new decade, it’s become clear that dating in the 2010s is complicated—not rocket science-complicated, but Rubik's cube-complicated at the very least.

 Gone are the good old days when your sole focus was on finding someone you actually like (no easy feat in itself).
 Nowadays, you need a whole new vocabulary.
 And while most of us have heard of ghosting by now (all three versions of it), you may find yourself occasionally pretending you know what you friend means when she tells you, "Ugh, I think my Tinder date is obligaswiping me."